zlacet/airbnb-ab-testing-analysis/README.md

 💼 Business Recommendation

-    Based on statistically significant improvements in checkout completion and overall booking conversion, the price transparency treatment should be rolled out in the New Orleans market.
+    The price transparency treatment demonstrates measurable improvements in booking performance.
+    Rollout is recommended in the New Orleans market.

 Further testing across additional markets is recommended before a broader deployment.